jingd16/We_Believe_We_Can_Fly/README.md

 # Data

-There are two key source of data used:
+There are two key sources of data used:

 * [airlines-customer-satisfaction](https://www.kaggle.com/sjleshrac/airlines-customer-satisfaction) - kaggle dataset used for analysis with data from non-disclosed airline organization, which consists of the details of customers, feedback of the customers on various context and their flight data.